petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 The input/output bundle is followed by the state register with a clock and reset wired implicitly by Chisel.
 Next is a combinational circuit that computes the GoL rules having neighbors and the own current state bits as input and the new state as an output.

-The most interesting line is one that generates a series of adders compute to compute neighbors' count.
+The most interesting line is one that generates a series of adders to compute neighbors' count.
 Scala's `foldRight` allows expressing this series very succinctly, which shows a glimpse of Chisel's power.
 Here is the resulting schematic elaborated by Xilinx Vivado (it is clickable).

 [![Cell schematic](/media/2020/gol_on_fpga/cell.png)](/media/2020/gol_on_fpga/cell.png)